Healthcare, patient-facing, Price Transparency

 Who will use it?

 Reese predicted that family heads and young adults will be the primary user populations.
-Although price transparency would greatly benefit the elderly, it is difficult to explain the concept and show them where to find the patient portal.
+Elderly patients will also greatly benefit if the system is accessible and useful to their distinct needs.

 What do your users need most?